bradrice/photolifelinebase/README.md

 # photolifelinebase
-Photolifeline base html and css
+Photolifeline base html, javascript and css files

+## SASS is used to generate style.css
+There are three breakpoint files included in the style.css import